-Having finally acquired a great supply of organic mango pieces, we endeavored to design an awesome organic mango black tea.
+Having finally acquired a great supply of mango pieces, we endeavored to design an awesome mango black tea.

-This took a while to perfectly the flavor profile but it was worth it.
+This took a while to perfect the flavor profile but it was worth it.
 Thirst quenching and round and full bodied.

 Made with another exclusive Zhi Assam blend for deep flavor.